 A targeted workshop was also held with developers, investors and planning consultants.

-A summary of the feedback received during the targetted workshops is available below:
+A summary of the feedback received during the targeted workshops is available below:

 To provide in-depth information on the key issues for deliberation, the People’s Panel were provided with detailed background papers as follows: